 When proof of stake consensus was being developed (and tested) before release, one of the notary node operators demonstrated an attack which amongst testers in the community is referred to as the dwy attack.
 More recently and more famously, the same attack type is called Satoshi’s Shotgun.

 Two mechanisms are being tested by #kmdlabs in discord.
-One staking method called “ram staker” loads the wallets unspent outputs (UTXOs) into RAM and the staking works on this RAM based UTXO store (array), so any spamming on the wallet itself does not affect the staking UTXOs directly from the wallet being spammed (and therefore slowed down) to claim a block.
+One staking method called “ram staker” loads the wallets unspent transaction outputs (UTXO) into RAM and the staking works on this RAM based UTXO store (array), so any spamming on the wallet itself does not affect the staking UTXOs directly from the wallet being spammed (and therefore slowed down) to claim a block.
 The ram staker expires after a time, currently 10 minutes.
 No information was sought for 10 minute expiry.

 The other mitigation to satoshi’s shotgun (or dwy attack) is to put a wallet into “lock down” mode – once a wallet has received the funding, it can be set to never accept transactions.